 Custom mRNA service from RUO to GMP

-Accelerating your vaccine development or gene therapy from discovery to production
+Accelerating your vaccine and drug development from discovery to production

-PackGene provides custom mRNA production with superior quality, industry-leading timelines, a wide range of deliverables, and the most stringent quality control that can help to streamline the vaccine and drug development process and accelerate the translation of scientific discoveries into practical therapies from early research and development to GMP mRNA manufacturing.
+PackGene provides custom mRNA production with superior quality, industry-leading timelines, a wide range of deliverables, and stringent quality control.
+Our mRNA services can help to streamline the vaccine and drug development process and accelerate the translation of scientific discoveries into practical therapies by helping to smooth the transition from early research and development to GMP mRNA manufacturing.

 - Built-in CE test to guarantee mRNA quality

 - Comprehensive QC tests panel

 - RUO to cGMP

 In vitro transcription (IVT) is a method used to synthesize mRNA in the laboratory using a DNA template and RNA polymerase enzymes.
 PackGene creates mRNA via IVT from plasmid templates containing a promoter sequence, your gene of interest, and a poly(A) tail.
 During IVT, the RNA polymerase enzymes recognizes the poly(A) tail sequence on the template and incorporates it into the mRNA.
 The use of plasmid templates for IVT with poly(A) tails can provide several benefits for mRNA production, including consistency, scalability, customization, and cost-effectiveness.
 These advantages make it a popular method mRNA production in research, preclinical, and clinical applications.

 - Simplified workflow:The incorporation of poly(A) tail during IVT directly from the plasmid template can simplify the workflow since there is no need for an additional step to add the poly(A) tail post-transcription.
 This in turn shortens total production time.